mvolkmann/blog/src/smalltalk/60-opensmalltalk.md

 ## Running an Image

 To run an image, double-click `Squeak.app`.
-That will open a dialog that prompts for an image file.
+That will open a dialog that prompts for a `.image` file.
-Select one.
+Select one and click the "Open" button.

+Alternatively, double-click a Squeak `.image` file.